 Regulatory Readiness:

 Auditors expect detailed, time-stamped records.
-A LIMS ensures your documentation is always complete and retrievable.
+A LIMS ensures your documentation is always complete and retrievable - which, from a practical standpoint, is one of the fastest ways to shorten audit preparation time.

 Cost Savings: